mit-ll/nemo/README.md

 the "scripts/" directory.*

 Nemo identifies critical signals in the input Verilog netlist (e.g., the output from a Verilog synthesis tool) based on a signal prefix match (defined in input) and generates a signal ependency graph (to a graph depth also defined in input) to identify which signals in a design have the potential to influence a critical signal.
 Nemo outputs the critical signal dependency graph in the Graphviz .dot format.

 Example Nemo input files, a Verilog netlist and a standard cell Verilog netlist, are available in the "netlists/" directory.
 Example Nemo output files, a DOT file and a PDF visual representation of the DOT file, are available in the "graphs/" directory.

+Author:      Timothy Trippel
+Affiliation: MIT Lincoln Laboratory

 ## Configurations